andrius-bu/cling_knitr_engine/README.md

 ## The `knitr` language engine for `cling`

-The (very preliminary) `knitr` language engine for `cling` is provided in the `src` folder.
 The example of this engine is provided in the `examples` folder.

-<b> Note - currently the language engine is in the `examples`.</b>
+The (very preliminary) `knitr` language engine for `cling` is provided in the `src` folder (<b> Note - currently the language engine is in the `examples`.</b>).

  The [custom language engine](https://bookdown.org/yihui/rmarkdown-cookbook/custom-engine.html) is based on `rstudioapi`, which allows passing the input to a terminal, therefore allowing for a persistant `cling` session, i.e. variables persist throughout the different chunks.
-Optionally, passing `engine.opts = list(cling = 'ClearClingEnv')` tells the `cling` language engine to close the current terminal and open a new one.
+Optionally, passing `engine.opts = list(cling = 'ClearClingEnv')` tells the `cling` language engine to quit `cling`, close the current terminal and open a new one.

  ## <span style="color:red">IMPORTANT!</span> Current Limitations